 Additional tips and resources

-- Always aim: Tie each post in your content mix back to your target audience and one or more of the goals you established.
+- Be purposeful.
+Tie each part of your content mix back to your target audience and one or more of the goals you established in the previous two stages.
 Knowing what to measure will help you evaluate the success of a particular idea and inform your strategy over time.

-- Curate and create: To avoid becoming overwhelmed creating original content, try to curate and remix content as well.
-Be sure to tag and credit your original sources and ask for permission if you're unsure.
+- Curate and create.
+To avoid becoming overwhelmed creating original content, try to curate and remix content as well.
+Be sure to tag and credit your original sources.

-Facebook, Instagram, Twitter, LinkedIn, Pinterest—there's no shortage of places for you to build a presence for your brand.
+Facebook, Instagram, TikTok, Pinterest, Snapchat—there's no shortage of social media networks for you to build a presence for your brand.

 But there are two mistakes that are easy to make when you're just starting out on social media: